Understanding Emotions

 Regret: Regret is the discomfort from believing an undesired outcome resulted from one’s own decisions or actions.Discouragement: Discouragement follows unmet expectations, reducing motivation and enthusiasm.

-Anger: Anger is an intense reaction to perceived wrongs or unfairness, motivating action.
+Anger: Anger is an intense reaction to perceived wrongs or unfairness that motivates action.
 It may mask other emotions or unmet needs.
 Anger can be helpful and motivational when expressed in balanced ways or destructive and damaging if not kept in check.

 Emotions with a More Negative Valence

-Stress: When demands exceed coping resources, it often combines multiple emotional elements.
+Stress: When demands exceed coping resources, we experience stress, which often combines multiple emotional elements.

 Anxiety: Anxiety is future-oriented mental pressure, longer-lasting than stress, with strong physiological effects.

-Resentment: Frustration, anger, and a sense of unfairness.
+Resentment: A combination of frustration, anger, and a sense of unfairness.

 Disappointment: Feeling hurt from unmet expectations, with intensity tied to the level of expectation.